Why is it imperative to have a company Email Policy? It is simply good business.

 Any email policy should start with the basics.
 You will want to review each carefully and then jot down and add the specifics unique to your business.

-1. Specify that the computer and email system are for authorized purposes only.
-State clearly that while on company time use of Company equipment is solely for business activities related to the performance of an employee’s job responsibilities.
+Specify that the computer and email system are for authorized purposes only.
+It states clearly that company equipment is solely for business activities related to the performance of an employee’s job responsibilities during company time.

-2. Set clear expectations of employee privacy.
-Trends indicate that most email policies currently in place explicitly include that while on company time, employees should not expect to have any privacy when using company-owned equipment and resources.
+Set clear expectations of employee privacy.
+Trends indicate that most current email policies explicitly state that employees should not expect privacy when using company-owned equipment and resources during company time.

-3. Establish monitoring as the right of the employer.
-Employes should expect and acknowledge this fact.
+Establish monitoring as the right of the employer.
+Employees should expect and acknowledge this fact.

-5. Outline the specific types of content that employees need to avoid in their email communications.
+Outline the specific types of content employees must avoid in their email communications.

-6. Have employees sign and date the email policy.
-Put a copy in their personnel file and give them a copy to have on hand for reference purposes.
+Have employees sign and date the email policy.
+Put a copy in their personnel file and give them a copy for reference.

 Be Smart and Have a Business Email Policy

 For more details and guidance, check out my Business Email Etiquette eBook.
-My eBook also includes a complete Business Email Policy to tailor to your specific needs.
+It also includes a complete Business Email Policy that you can tailor to your specific needs.

-By having an email policy in place, you will ensure employees know all the issues and best practices necessary to email properly when using your company’s resources to communicate online.
+By having an email policy in place, you will ensure employees know all the issues and best practices necessary to use email properly when communicating online using your company’s resources.